sodadata/soda-core/docs/5_min_tutorial.md

 ### 2) Set up an example warehouse

 In this tutorial we'll use PostgreSQL as our data warehouse.
 Note that Soda SQL also supports Snowflake, AWS Athena, GCP BigQuery, AWS Redshift and others.

 #### 2.1) Start PostgreSQL as your warehouse

 To get you going we've included the steps required to setup a pre-configured PostgreSQL container, but you can also choose to use your own PostgreSQL installation.
 If so, make sure to create a `sodasql` database and an associated `sodasql` user which doesn't require a password.

+_Command:_
 ```shell
 $ docker run --name soda_sql_tutorial_db --rm -d \
     -p 5432:5432 \